Middle of the market: Boeing 757 re-engining

-New midsize airplane
+New Midsize Airplane

 Boeing has been studying a New Midsize Airplane since 2015, when it determined that the market was large enough to launch a new design.
 Multiple airlines expressed interest in a composite, seven-abreast twin-aisle with an elliptical cross-section.
 It is slated as a 5,000 nmi (9,300 km) range 225 seater and a 4,500 nmi (8,300 km) 275 seater, as market forecasts varies between 2,000 and 4,000.
 Sold for $65m-$75m, it should generate 30% more revenue than narrowbodies and have 40% lower trip costs than replaced widebodies but would cost $12–15 billion to develop.
 A new 50,000 lbf turbofan could be proposed by GE Aviation/CFM International, Pratt & Whitney or Rolls-Royce plc with a bypass ratio of 10:1 or more and an overall pressure ratio over 50:1.
 Boeing had intended to decide in 2019 whether to offer the new aircraft for sale, leading to a launch decision in 2020 and entry into service around 2025.

 After the grounding of the 737 MAX, Boeing was reportedly cancelling the NMA indefinitely and scrapping the clean sheet idea to create new versions of the aging 757 and 767, tentatively called the "757-Plus and 767X."

 In February 2021, Boeing was reported to be revisiting the NMA to compete with the A321XLR as a 757-200/300 successor.
 Boeing intended to target production costs comparable to single-aisle aircraft by reutilizing existing structures, systems and engine technology.
 Development costs were expected to reach $2–3 billion a year, up to $25 billion in total, with a potential go-ahead in 2022 or 2023 leading to a possible late 2020s service entry.

 In June 2022, Boeing indicated that it would not pursue development of the NMA for "at least a couple of years", until significant progress has been made on the next generation of engines and until new digital development tools are sufficiently mature.